moonlighting33/Survey-Horizontal-Controls-Privacy-Policy/PRIVACY_POLICY.md

 ## Automatically Collected Information

-The Application does not collect any other information other than runtime monitoring and logging of the Application installation origin.
+The Application does not collect any other information other than runtime logs of the Application installation source.

 The Application does not record any search strings you entered in the Application.